Introduction to ActionAid UK

 Background to Services

-ActionAid UK is seeking a highly skilled, professional bid development manager to lead the development of a DFID grant proposal for a single-country sub-Saharan Africa programme.
+ActionAid UK is seeking a highly skilled, professional Commercial/Finance Manager to lead the development of the pro forma and related financial inputs for a DFID commercial tender for a single-country sub-Saharan African programme.

 ActionAid UK is part of the ActionAid Federation, and as such plays a key role in global fundraising.
 The International Development Policy and Practice (IDPP) team plays a key role in managing ActionAid UK’s institutional funding.
 The IDPP team is made up of three sub-teams, who are responsible for: